-On a vessel terminal operator organization in San Juan, Puerto Rico, excess inventory and the cost of replacement parts is found to be an area of opportunity as the operation keeps moving forward.
+In a vessel terminal operator organization in San Juan, Puerto Rico, excess inventory and the cost of replacement parts is found to be an area of opportunity as the operation keeps moving forward.
 The equipment maintenance department serves as the group that keeps the equipment operational and in a serviceable status for the operation of loading and unloading containers on a vessel.
 The various equipment the department maintains are divided into the following categories: reach stackers, forklifts, bombcarts and yard trucks.
 Each equipment mentioned has their own inventory stored in the maintenance shop segregated by these main categories.
-Although most of the equipment is of the same manufacturer and model within each category, they have their specific inventory requirement differences.
+Although most of the equipment is of the same manufacturer and model within each category, they have their specific inventory requirements.
 It is also known that sometimes in these storages there are obsolete parts that have no use in the current environment.

 It has been observed that the storage areas have spare parts with high levels of corrosion due to not having a temperature controlled safe space and high humidity levels.
 Most of the parts stored were observed to be with high levels of dust, indicating there's no need to consume the parts and parts have been occupying critical storage space for a long period of time.
-The consumable fluids for the equipment were also studied and were be limited to the following: hydraulic oil, coolant, and oil.
+The consumable fluids for the equipment were also studied.